 State of Alaska Legislative Audit: In March 2020, the Chair of the Legislative Budget and Audit Committee informed the Trust that it would be conducting a follow-up audit to review the actions the Trust had taken in response to a FY2018 Legislative Audit report.
 The Legislative Audit commenced March 2021 and the audit was presented to the Legislative Budget and Audit Committee July 2021.
 In its report, the Legislative auditor maintained its FY2018 position that the Trust should consider selling its commercial real estate investments, and it made several policy and procedural recommendations that the Trust has taken into consideration.
-Complete audit reports and Trust responses be found the Trust webpage: can on https://alaskamentalhealthtrust.org/news/legislative-audit-update/.
-On August 30, 2023, the Legislative Budget and Audit Committee approved a follow-up audit of the Trust relating to the commercial real estate investments; work on this audit is currently underway.
+The report and the Trust's response may be found at the Alaska Division of Legislative Audit's website: 04-30099-21 - State of Alaska Division of Legislative Audit (akleg.gov) On August 30, 2023, the Legislative Budget and Audit Committee approved a follow-up audit of the Trust relating to the commercial real estate investments.